-DOJ's Global Justice Information Sharing Initiative (DOJ's Global) guidelines and recommendations for this particular award.
-The subgrantee shall conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at: https://it.ojp.gov/gsp_grantcondition.
-The subgrantee shall document planned approaches to information sharing and describe compliance to the GSP and appropriate privacy policy that protects shared information or provide detailed justification for why an alternative approach is recommended.
+Information sharing projects funded under this award must comply with DOJ's Global Justice Information Sharing Initiative (Global) guidelines.
+The subgrantee at any tie) must conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at: https://it.ojp.gov/gspgrantcondition.

+The subgrantee at any tier must document planned approaches to information sharing and describe compliance with the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.